funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 **Default value:** :code:`''`

 .. note::
     In this example, :code:`something` should be a script or a program which have to be executed when we reached the end of the given file.

 .. note::
     This argument is only used if :code:`--ci` or :code:`ci: true` (under :code:`.PyFunceble.yaml`) are activated.

-:code:`--ci-commit-message "something"` | :code:`--commit-autosave-message "something"`
+:code:`--ci-commit-message | :code:`--commit-autosave-message
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 .. versionchanged:: 4.0.0

 Sets the commit message to apply everytime we have to apply a commit except for the really last one.

 **Default value:** :code:`PyFunceble - AutoSave`

 This argument allows us to set a custom commit message which is going to be used as a commit message when saving.

 .. note::
     This argument is only used if :code:`--ci` or :code:`ci: true` (under :code:`.PyFunceble.yaml`) are used.

 .. note::
     This argument is only used if we have to split the work into multiple processes because a list is too long or the timeout is reached.

 .. warning::
     Please avoid the usage of :code:`[ci skip]` here.